 Ramlaul, A. and Vosper, V. (2013) Patient-Centered Care in Medical Imaging and Radiotherapy.
 E-Book. revised.
 Elsevier Health Sciences, ISBN 0702055239, 9780702055232

-SkillsYouNeed (2014) what is communication.
+SkillsYouNeed (2014) What is communication?
 Available from: http://www.skillsyouneed.com/general/what-is-communication.html.
 [Accessed1 December 2017].

 The Royal College of Radiologists, Society and College of Radiographers, Institute of Physics and Engineering in Medicine, British Institute of Radiology and National Patient Safety Agency (2008) Towards safer Radiotherapy.
 Available from: https://www.rcr.ac.uk/publication/towards-safer-radiotherapy.
 [Accessed 27 October 2017].

 Williams, K., Blencowe, J., Ind, M., and Willis, D. (2017).
-Meeting radiation therapy patient’s informational needs through educational videos augmented by 3D visualisation software.
+Meeting radiation therapy patients’ informational needs through educational videos augmented by 3D visualisation software.
 Journal of Medical Radiation Sciences, 64(1), 35–40.
 [Accessed 20 November 2017].